telerik/blazor-docs/knowledge-base/requires-valueexpression.md

         @* Applies to the other input type components as well *@

 * Move the `EditForm` inside the component that hosts all the input.
 This will make it throw the exception immediately, not only when used in a particular case.
 This will let you evaluate how to solve the situation according to the previous points, and can let you expose only relevant events/logic/parameters to its parents, instead of expecting them to provide a form and validator.
+* If you do not define a `Value` at all, consider whether such an input needs to be in the form in the first place (for example, putting an `<InputText />` in an `EditForm` without defining the value and binding settings will throw the same error.